- What are Critical Values?

 Critical values come in all shapes and sizes, but the one you’ll come across first in statistics is the critical value of Z.

 The critical value of z is term linked to the area under the standard normal model.
-Critical values can tell you what probability any particular variable will have.
+Critical values can tell you what probability any particular data point will have.

 The above graph of the normal distribution curve shows a critical value of 1.28.
 The graph has two parts: